List of Marvel Comics characters: H: Sasha Hammer

-Sasha Hammer has been augmented by Zeke Stane, enabling her body to generate powerful energy of an unspecified type.
+Sasha Hammer was augmented by Zeke Stane, enabling her body to generate powerful energy of an unspecified type.
 She can project this energy from her hands in the form of whips and swords that she can use in physical combat.
 Her enhancements also give her ability to fly.
 Her abilities' limits have not been explicitly given yet she can destroy an automobile and can prove a considerable opponent to Iron Man, regarding her enhancements thanks to Stane as a "masterpiece".
 Her Detroit Steel armor has also been observed to have a directed-energy weapon in palm of her hands.
-As an executive of Hammer Industries, she has access to a wide range of resources that come in varying sizes and designs.